Windows Media Player Won’t Find Album Info- Step by Step Guide

 7. Restart the windows after turning off the Windows media player.

-These are three resolutions that will probably windows media player won’t find album info in Windows 10 and how to find album information on the windows media player.
-However, remember that Microsoft has confirmed it has stopped supporting the metadata service for Windows media players in Windows 7.
-Read this article, if your Headphones are not working in Windows 10.
+These three resolutions will probably be Windows media player won’t find album info in Windows 10 and how to find album information on the Windows Media Player.
+However, Microsoft has confirmed it has stopped supporting the metadata service for Windows media players in Windows 7.
+Read this article if your Headphones are not working in Windows 10.

 See Also: How to Reinstall Windows 10 Without Losing Data